fraser-lab/fraser-lab.github.io/contact/index.md

 6. James' office is through the clear doors, the lab is on your right.

 <img class="img-fluid" src="/static/img/map_to_mission_bay.png" alt="Map of Mission Bay">

+## Land Acknowledgement Statement

+The Fraser lab recognizes that the University of California San Francisco sits on the unceded land of the Ramaytush Ohlone (pronounced Rah-mah-tush O-lone-ee) peoples, the original inhabitants of the San Francisco Peninsula.
+As settlers on this land, we want to recognize the historic, and ongoing, discrimination and violence inflicted upon Indigenous people in North America.